Tolmachevy Sisters

-Anastasiya Andreyevna Tolmacheva and Maria Andreyevna Tolmacheva (born 14 January 1997, Kursk), known as the Tolmachevy Sisters (Сёстры Толмачёвы), are identical twin singers and actresses from Kursk, Russia.
+Anastasiya and Maria Andreyevna Tolmacheva (born 14 January 1997, Kursk), known as the Tolmachevy Sisters (Сёстры Толмачёвы), are identical twin singers and actresses from Kursk, Russia.
 Aged nine, they won the Junior Eurovision Song Contest 2006 with their song "Vesenniy jazz".
 Eight years later, they represented Russia in the Eurovision Song Contest 2014, placing seventh with the song "Shine".

-The sisters released an album titled Polovinki in 2007, and appeared in the made-for-TV movie Kingdom of Crooked Mirrors.
+The sisters released an album titled Polovinki in 2007.

 Career

 2006: Junior Eurovision Song Contest 2006

-At the age of nine, the sisters represented Russia at the Junior Eurovision Song Contest 2006 in Bucharest, Romania after being selected from 20 acts in the national final held on 4 June 2006.
-They later won the Junior Eurovision by a clear margin with their song "Vesenniy jazz" which earned them 154 points, with Belarus finishing in second place with 129 points.
+At the age of nine, the sisters represented Russia at the Junior Eurovision Song Contest 2006 in Bucharest, Romania after being selected in the national final held on 4 June 2006.
+They later won the Junior Eurovision with their song "Vesenniy jazz" which earned them 154 points, with Belarus finishing in second place with 129 points.

 2007–2010: Polovinki and Eurovision appearances

 In 2007, the sisters released their first album Polovinki.
-They appeared in the movie Kingdom of Crooked Mirrors later that year.
-They also performed the song "Katyusha" on the Red Square in Moscow on Victory Day.

-In 2009, the sisters made an appearance at the opening act of the first semi-final of the Eurovision Song Contest 2009 in Moscow, Russia.
+They also performed the song "Katyusha" on the Red Square in Moscow on Victory Day.In 2009, the sisters made an appearance at the opening act of the first semi-final of the Eurovision Song Contest 2009 in Moscow, Russia.
 In 2010, the sisters were part of an interval act at the Junior Eurovision Song Contest 2010 in Minsk, Belarus, where previous winners of the contest sang their winning songs in a medley.